DIT University

-DIT University, erstwhile Dehradun Institute of Technology, is a private university in Dehradun, India.
+DIT University (erstwhile Dehradun Institute of Technology) is a private university in Dehradun, Uttarakhand, India.
+DIT University has been accorded by the National Assessment and Accreditation Council with Grade A.

-History

-DIT University was founded by Naveen Agarwal in 1998.
-In 2012, UGC conferred the Autonomous Status to DIT, further in 2013 the Uttarakhand State Government declared DIT as DIT University.
-DIT University has been established by Govt. of Uttarakhand vide Act No.10 of 2013 dated 15 February 2013 and is recognised by the UGC under section 2(F) of the UGC Act, 1956.

 Campus

-DIT University's campus is located on the foothills of Mussoorie.
-Dehradun is located 240 kilometres north-east of Delhi.
+DIT University's campus is located in Dehradun, in the foothills of Mussoorie.
+Dehradun is 240 kilometres northeast of Delhi.
 The area of the campus is 25 acres out of which 23 acres is developed, the prominent buildings are Vedanta, Chanakya and Civil block.
-There is a 2 acre ground available for students, parking, and other facilities are also available in DIT.
+There is a two acre ground available for students, parking, and other facilities are also available in DIT.
+The campus has classrooms equipped with ICT facilities, including projectors, screens, and other technological tools.

 Academics

-Admission

-Admission to DIT University is offered to aspirant's based on their performance in JEE-Main for Engineering and Architecture Undergraduates, GATE for Graduate courses, CAT/MAT for MBA and Uttarakhand State Entrance Examination for Master of Computer Applications.
-DIT University is listed under Central counselling list of JEE-Main (earlier AIEEE).
-In 2013, many students were admitted to DITU via CSAB counselling apart from normal counselling held at DITU campus.
-From 2014, admissions to Post-Graduate and Doctoral Programs are entertained by DIT University Entrance Test-DUET and interview conducted by DIT University.
-Apart from this, GATE/NET qualified students shall be given more preference.

 Academic programmes

 DIT University has programs in Engineering, Architecture, Pharmacy, Management Studies, Computing.

 Rankings

-The National Institutional Ranking Framework (NIRF) ranked it 129 among engineering colleges in 2020.
+The National Institutional Ranking Framework (NIRF) ranked the university between 201-300 in the engineering rankings in 2024.